Mandorath/ansible_workshop_101_sue/tasks.md

         state: present
         key: "{{ lookup('file', '/home/<my_user>/.ssh/<my_key>') }}"
 ```
+replace the user with automator and he key with the location of your ssh key.

-Create an ssh key for the automator user on the controller node:
+To create an ssh key for the automator user on the controller node:

 ```shell
 ssh-keygen -t Ed25519